vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   missing/removed parent handling.
   The supplied corpus volume was unavailable during this change.

+## Borrow RIFF children instead of copying their payloads

+- RIFF and LIST assembly now accept a read-only span of child chunks and a string view for the four-byte type.
+They only serialize those inputs and never retain them, so ownership no longer crosses this boundary.
+- Fixed SF2/DLS chunk lists use arrays, including the fixed four INFO and nine preset-data records.
+This removes the initializer-list-to-vector copies that previously copied payloads even when callers wrote `std::move`.
+  Variable-length region, instrument, and wave lists remain vectors and pass directly to the same span API.
+No new helper or custom type was introduced;
+  production line count grows by two required includes.
+- A temporary before/after probe produced eight complete SF2/DLS files from empty, odd-sized, and large PCM inputs with normal and phase-inverted regions.
+  All output bytes matched.
+For a 1 MiB source, cumulative allocated bytes fell from 48,249,785 to 39,858,201 for DLS and from 46,146,847 to 37,755,979 for SF2.
+These are probe allocation totals, not peak-memory measurements.
+  Probe sources, binaries, and generated files were removed.
+- Validation: warning-free macOS Debug build; all 22 CTest targets pass (10.08 s).
+Existing RIFF fixtures only needed their call syntax updated;
+  no tests or test lines were added.

 ## Further investigation

 - Keep test growth proportional to behavioral risk.
 Prefer existing coverage